orcfax/docs/docs/orcfax-solution/roadmap.md

 Oracles provide trusted data inputs to smart contracts that can control significant user assets.
 That reality raises valid concerns about the reliability of oracle solutions and their underlying architectures.
-Because of this, Orcfax will pursue an architecture audit to be executed by an external technical team; the audit will analyze the security of Orcfax’s on-chain and off-chain architecture.
+Because of this, Orcfax will pursue an architecture audit; the audit will analyze the security of Orcfax’s on-chain and off-chain architecture.
 We will take remediative action on recommendations that result from the audit in order to ensure that the Orcfax oracle service delivers the most comprehensive, accurate, and trustworthy real-world data possible to Cardano dApps and smart contracts.

-## Decentralization Era
+## Decentralization era

 ### Continuation of v1 phase

-The Decentralization Era marks Orcfax's transition to a decentralized oracle network operated and maintained by a decentralized autonomous organization (DAO).
+The Decentralization era marks Orcfax's transition to a decentralized oracle network operated and maintained by a decentralized autonomous organization (DAO).